 A preserved employer benefit 'has been paid' to the member when:

 the member actually receives the lump sum payment from the Commonwealth Superannuation Corporation upon age or invalidity retirement (mere eligibility to receive the payment is not taken to be receipt of the benefit);

 another person receives the lump sum payment from the Commonwealth Superannuation Corporation at the direction of the member, or because the member's financial affairs are under supervision, or

-the member, although entitled to receive and expend the payment from the Commonwealth Superannuation Corporation, voluntarily elects to roll it over into different superannuation scheme, rollover fund or other form of retirement investment (e.g. an annuity or allocated pension).
+the member, although entitled to receive and expend the payment from the Commonwealth Superannuation Corporation, voluntarily elects to roll it over into a different superannuation scheme, rollover fund or other form of retirement investment (e.g. an annuity or allocated pension).

 Where a member leaves Commonwealth employment after preservation age but goes straight to other employment, then they can preserve their benefit in Commonwealth superannuation until they retire.
 This means where the member, although entitled to receive and expend the payment from the Commonwealth Superannuation Corporation (because of age and having retired from the ADF), voluntarily retains the amount in their existing Commonwealth superannuation scheme (MSBS, DFRDB, PSS and CSS), the benefit cannot be taken to have been received by the member.

 Note the distinction between preserving the benefit in the existing Commonwealth superannuation scheme, and electing to move the benefit to a different (non-Commonwealth) superannuation scheme/rollover fund/retirement investment.